arrowheadapps/strapi-connector-firestore/README.md

 You can enable manual search and manual implementations of unsupported queries by using the `allowNonNativeQueries` option, but you should consider cost exposure.
 It is therefore recommended that you only enable this on models that specifically require it.

-You can enable a primitve kind of search withouth enabling `allowNonNativeQueries` by using the `searchAttribute` setting.
+You can enable a primitive kind of search without enabling `allowNonNativeQueries` by using the `searchAttribute` setting.
 This nominates a single attribute to query against when a search query is performed.
 If the attribute is a string, a search query will result in a case-sensitive query for strings starting with the given query term (case-sensitive string prefix).
 If the attribute of any other type, a search query will result in an equality query on this attribute.

 If `searchAttribute` is defined, the primitive search behaviour is used regardless of whether or not fully-featured search is available.

-Flattened models support all of these filters including search, because the collection is fetched as a whole and filtere "manually" anyway.
+Flattened models support all of these filters including search, because the collection is fetched as a whole and filtered "manually" anyway.

 ### Indexing fields in repeatable and dynamic-zone components

-Repeatable components and dynamiczone components are embedded as an array in the parent document.
+Repeatable components and dynamic-zone components are embedded as an array in the parent document.
 Firestore cannot query the document based on any field in the components (cannot query inside array).

 To support querying, the connector can be configured to maintain a metadata map (index) for any attribute inside these repeatable components.
 This configured by adding `"indexed": true` to any attribute in the component model JSON.
 This is ignored for non-repeatable components, because they can be queried directly.